X-Numero-Signature header.

 How it works

-- Compute an HMAC-SHA256 hash of the JSON string, using your Public Key (Base64-decoded) as the secret
+- Compute an HMAC-SHA256 hash of it, using the UTF-8 bytes of your Public Key as the secret

 - Base64-encode the resulting hash